 Remember: A wise first step in this process is to attend an information session on finding internships and learning how to use the Handshake system.
-During the school year, workshops are offered weekly in Goodell Rm 508.
+During the school year, workshops are offered in Goodell Room 508.
 See our events calendar.

 - Go to the Jobs and Internships tab, and select Search.

 - Choose the opportunity type first.
-The opportunities in our database are listed as Internships (including co-ops), and Jobs (permanent, part time or full time, often requiring a degree).
+The opportunities in our database are listed as Internships, Co-ops, and Jobs, part-time or full-time.

 - Browse the listings by clicking on Search.

-- Then go back and customize your search with key words or specific industries if need be.
+- Go back and customize your search with key words or specific industries.

 - International students should check in with the International Programs Office before pursuing a position in the United States to be sure they will be eligible for proper work authorization.

 National Council on Public History

 Smithsonian (over 235 departments offer 600 internships per year)

 USAJobs (US government jobs)

 And don't forget about the importance of a research assistantship if you are in one of the sciences!
 Visit the Office of Undergraduate Research & Studies (OURS) in the Learning Resource Center in the W.E.B.
 Dubois Library on campus.